4 Strategies for Handling Construction Debris

 Remodeling produces tons of trash.
 According to a Seattle area study, the average kitchen remodel generates 2.63 tons of trash.

 Obviously, when you’re creating that much construction debris, you’ve got to have a plan so your jobsite doesn’t get, well, trashed.

 Managing such a volume of construction debris is definitely on the agenda at this year’s Model ReModel, which involves total makeovers of the first-floor kitchen and living area as well as the primary bedroom suite, which includes a sitting room and bathroom.
 The Reston, Va., home is also located in a compact development with limited street parking, making it a tighter site than the typical suburban remodel.

-To handle the situation, Synergy Design & Construction is relying on best practices it has developed since Mark and Mina Fies started the Reston design-build firm in 2008.
+To handle this construction debris situation, Synergy Design & Construction is relying on best practices it has developed since Mark and Mina Fies started the Reston design-build firm in 2008.

-- Manage the dumpster.
-Sometimes the job just demands a dumpster, which can hold several tons of trash and construction waste, depending on the size.
+Sometimes the job just demands a dumpster, which can hold several tons of trash and construction debris, depending on the size.
 But that dumpster can also scrape or mar the homeowner’s driveway, so Synergy puts down OSB plywood to protect the surface.
 The remodeler also has the dumpster pulled regularly and asks trade partners to avoid putting food waste in the dumpster so the trash receptacle doesn’t attract birds and other pests.